perryOnCrack/perryoncrack.github.io/apps/rez.md

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

-### In Beta

-- Newly installed apps
-- Double tap to lock screen
-- Hide quick launch apps/contact from suggestion
-- Fix for crashing when trying to move or resize widgets
-- Setting page reorganized

-### In Development

-- Variable scribble stroke width (like the original Z Launcher)

 ### Planned features

 - On-coming calendar events on top panel
 - More notification style in app info menu
 - App list scrollbar (waiting for the official Jetpack Compose implementation)
+- Variable scribble stroke width (like the original Z Launcher)
 - Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
 - Other launcher language support
 - Launcher log collection when sending feedback